INTRYGUE: Induction-Aware Entropy Gating for Reliable RAG Uncertainty Estimation: Abstract

 \section{Abstract}

 While retrieval-augmented generation (RAG) significantly improves the factual reliability of LLMs, it does not eliminate hallucinations, so robust uncertainty quantification (UQ) remains essential.
 In this paper, we reveal that standard entropy-based UQ methods often fail in RAG settings due to a mechanistic paradox.
 An internal ``tug-of-war'' inherent to context utilization appears: while induction heads promote grounded responses by copying the correct answer, they collaterally trigger the previously established ``entropy neurons.''
 This interaction inflates predictive entropy, causing the model to signal false uncertainty on accurate outputs.
 To address this, we propose INTRYGUE (Induction-Aware Entropy Gating for Uncertainty Estimation), a mechanistically grounded method that gates predictive entropy based on the activation patterns of induction heads.
-Evaluated across four RAG benchmarks and six open-source LLMs (4B to 13B parameters), INTRYGUE consistently matches or outperforms a wide range of UQ baselines.
-Our findings demonstrate that hallucination detection in RAG benefits from combining predictive uncertainty with interpretable, internal signals of context utilization\footnote{Our code is available at the following link https://anonymous.4open.science/r/tda4hallucinations-1B39/README.md}.
+Evaluated across four RAG benchmarks and six open-source LLMs (4B to 13B parameters), INTRYGUE consistently matches or outperforms a wide range of baselines.
+Our findings demonstrate that hallucination detection in RAG benefits from combining predictive uncertainty with interpretable, internal signals of context utilization\footnote{Our code is available at the following \href{https://anonymous.4open.science/r/tda4hallucinations-1B39/README.md}{anonymous link}}.